caccnz/constitution/constitution.md

    Written reports for consideration at The Annual Membership Meeting shall be made available to members at least seven days prior to the meeting.

+7. Employment: Employment of Senior Pastor and Ordained Pastors must be approved by majority of the members present at the Annual General Meeting or a Special Membership Meeting.
+Employment of co-workers, including Pastors, Administrators and other staff shall be approved by the Senior Pastor and the Executive Committee.

 ### Section III Special Membership Meeting

 1. The date and purpose(s) of a Special Membership Meeting shall be announced